-1. As Fig. 10 shows, the primitives correct the errors in the initial orientation field (ρ, θ) , especially around the discontinuities of flows.
-It is a well-known problem in filtering or feature extraction in any random fields.
-On one hand, we need a large window to pool information locally, but on the other hand large windows lose spatial resolution.
-This problem is resolved by fitting a number of parametric primitives in generative windows.
+- 1. As Fig. 10 shows, the primitives correct the errors in the initial orientation field (ρ, θ) , especially around the discontinuities of flows, which is a well-known problem in filtering or feature extraction in any random fields.
+On one hand, we need a large window to pool information locally, but, on the other hand, large windows lose spatial resolution.
+This problem is resolved by fitting a number of parametric primitives in generative windows. - 2.
+The sketch helps to determine the directions which cannot be determined locally.
+With the sketch, we have high level information of hair structure, such as the dividing line, the source, and sink boundary.
+Fig. 14 shows a comparison experiment where the compatibility among curves plays an important role in computing the correct directions.